 Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
-There were no transfers between any levels during the year.

 15) Financial risk management

 The Company's business activities expose it to a variety of financial risks, namely credit risk, liquidity risk and market risks.